 This timing effect is supported by the ADHD-specific research.
 Verret et al. (2012) noted that the effects of their physical activity program were most pronounced during subsequent classroom tasks requiring attention and behavioral regulation (PMID 22895427).
 Smith et al. (2013) similarly observed that the attention-improving effects of acute exercise were most relevant during the academic or work context that followed (PMID 24118712).

-A practical implication: a brief, high-intensity morning session of 20–30 minutes may be more functionally valuable for someone with ADHD than a longer evening session, even if the evening session is physically superior.
+A practical implication: a brief, moderate-to-vigorous morning session of 20–30 minutes may be more functionally valuable for someone with ADHD than a longer evening session, even if the evening session is physically superior.
 This is not because the biology of exercise changes — it is because the timing of the cognitive window aligns with daily demands.
 For children with ADHD, even 10–20 minutes of aerobic activity before the school day begins has been associated with measurably improved on-task behavior during the subsequent morning hours.

 The ADHD Motivation Challenge: Starting vs. Maintaining Exercise